xmtp/docs-xmtp-org/docs/pages/inboxes/use-signatures.md

 :::

-## Verify with the same inboxId that signed
+## Verify with the same inbox ID that signed

- You can sign with an XMTP keys installationId and then pass that signature and installationId to another installationId on the same inboxId to verify the signature was sent by a trusted sender.
+You can use an XMTP key’s `installationId` to create a signature, then pass both the signature and `installationId` to another `installationId` with the same `inboxId` to verify that the signature came from a trusted sender.

 :::code-group